Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

 3. You MUST NOT reset local database while synchronization is in progress (push to server will be safely aborted, but consistency of the local database may be compromised)
 4. You SHOULD wrap `synchronize()` in a "retry once" block - if sync fails, try again once.
 This will resolve push failures due to server-side conflicts by pulling once again before pushing.
 5. You can use `database.withChangesForTables` to detect when local changes occured to call sync.
 If you do this, you should debounce (or throttle) this signal to avoid calling `synchronize()` too often.

+### Adopting Migration Syncs

+For Watermelon Sync to maintain consistency after [migrations](./Migrations.md), you must support Migration Syncs (introduced in WatermelonDB v0.17).
+This allows Watermelon to request from backend the tables and columns it needs to have all the data.

+1. For new apps, pass `{migrationsEnabledAtVersion: 1}` to `synchronize()` (or the first schema version that shipped / the oldest schema version from which it's possible to migrate to the current version)
+2. To enable migration syncs, the database MUST be configured with [migrations spec](./Migrations.md) (even if it's empty)
+3. For existing apps, set `migrationsEnabledAtVersion` to the current schema version before making any schema changes.
+In other words, this version should be the last schema version BEFORE the first migration that should support migration syncs.
+4. Note that for apps that shipped before WatermelonDB v0.17, it's not possible to determine what was the last schema version at which the sync happened. `migrationsEnabledAtVersion` is used as a placeholder in this case.
+It's not possible to guarantee that all necessary tables and columns will be requested.
+(If user logged in when schema version was lower than `migrationsEnabledAtVersion`, tables or columns were later added, and new records in those tables/changes in those columns occured on the server before user updated to an app version that has them, those records won't sync).
+To work around this, you may specify `migrationsEnabledAtVersion` to be the oldest schema version from which it's possible to migrate to the current version.
+However, this means that users, after updating to an app version that supports Migration Syncs, will request from the server all the records in new tables.
+This may be unacceptably inefficient.
+5. WatermelonDB >=0.17 will note the schema version at which the user logged in, even if migrations are not enabled, so it's possible for app to request from backend changes from schema version lower than `migrationsEnabledAtVersion`
+6. You MUST NOT delete old [migrations](./Migrations.md), otherwise it's possible that the app is permanently unable to sync.

 ### Adding logging to your sync